 The first step is to check your fax number.
 Dial the number from your phone to confirm it's working.
 You should hear a fax tone within one ring.
-If you hear the tone then the line, and the underlying wholesale carrier service, is working.
+If you hear the tone the line, and the underlying wholesale carrier service, is working.
 There should never be a busy signal.
 A busy signal or endless ringing would mean that there is a problem with the line.
 Contact us and we will immediately have the carrier work on the issue.

 Send yourself a fax through the FAXtopia portal.
 You will get an e-mail response showing if the fax was successful, or an error message outlining the issue.
+Larger faxes, or high resolution images, can slow the process.

 In general, faxes will take about one minute per page.
 So, if someone sends a 10 page fax it may take ten minutes to process through he fax servers and send out the e-mail.
 In times of excessively high volumes, fax delivery times may be slightly longer.
 Faxes over 30 pages can have a higher rate of failure and may need to be sent in 2 separate transmissions.

 Generally, faxes up to 35 pages long will process without issue.
-Large faxes, usually over 20 pages, can have a higher rate of failure.
+Large faxes, usually over 30 pages, can have a higher rate of failure.
 This is usually due to the line quality of the sending carrier.
 All the major phone line carriers use 'error correcting' filters on their lines.
 This is to help with modems and fax machine transmissions.
-Some of the low cost carriers, and especially VoIP carrier do not use error correction.
+Some of the low cost carriers, and especially VoIP carriers, do not use error correction.
 Thus, they may have a higher failure rate.
 The workaround is to send large faxes in smaller batches of 10+ pages.

 If you exceed the 'outbound' fax limit (100 pages per month on a standard account) you will receive an 'Over Limit' warning.
 You can upgrade to a higher limit account if necessary here.